PokemonGoF/PokemonGo-Bot/README.md

 - `max_steps` :
 - `mode` :
 - `walk` :
-- `debug` : Let the default value here except if you are developper
+- `debug` : Let the default value here except if you are developer
-- `test` : Let the default value here except if you are developper
+- `test` : Let the default value here except if you are developer
-- `initial_transfer` : Set this to 1 if you want to transfer pokemon
 - `location_cache` :
 - `distance_unit` :
 - `item_filter` :